Sonic-TV/extended-tricoro-for-lr2/README.md

 Send me an issue on the issues tab.
 You can make the skin better by sending me pull requests as well.

+# Will this port to beatoraja / LVF when everything's done?
+LVF port is considered while beatoraja is currently unplanned due to the dev can't do LUAs.
+You can fork this repository if you want to do a beatoraja port.

 # Why are you using a skin with an image illegally extracted from beatmania IIDX 20 tricoro?
 Bruh.